rricharz/trainz-controller/README.md

     alternative key controls:
     move backwards in consist         shift-c
-    move forwards in consist          ctrl-cc
+    move forwards in consist          ctrl-c

   This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by